daniel-munro/ratgtex-pipeline/README.md

 #### `geno/ratgtex.vcf.gz`

 This is the merge of genotypes from all rats across tissues.
 This is done to unify the format of original genotypes, and because the portal expects a single set of SNPs, even if some tissues don't have genotypes for some SNPs.
 If this file doesn't include all the rats for a new tissue dataset, they will have to be added to it before running the pipeline.
+It is generated using `src/merge_VCF.sh`, so add code there to process and merge the new genotypes.

 ### Dataset-specific input files